solangeindaco/mvc-tech-blog/README.md

     - how to use express-handlebars package to use Handlebars.js for your Views.
     - how to use bcrypt package to hash passwords.
     - how to use dotenv package to use environment variables.
-    - how to use express session and connect-session-sequelize packages to add authentication.
+    - how to use express session and connect-session-sequelize packages to add authentication
+    - how to deploy to Heroku with a SQL database.

 ## Installation